 Myth #4: Credit cards are meant to pay for things you cannot afford

-Although credit cards are often used to purchase items that should have stayed on the wish list, this is not how they are designed to be used.
-Credit cards are meant to make purchases that you can afford.
+Credit cards are meant to make purchases that you can afford, although that doesn't mean that you should always make those purchases.
 The way credit cards differ from debit cards is that you receive a bill for your credit card purchases and you can participate in rewards, points, and credit building programs.
 Making large purchases that you cannot afford will result in losing money due to the relatively high interest rates that accompany most credit cards.

 Myth #5: Credit cards are worse for you than debit cards

 Making purchases with credit cards is better than debit cards, if they are used correctly.
 That is why it is important to understand the do's and don’ts of credit card accounts.
-Simply having a credit card will not put you in debt, rather it will build credit history that will help you with loans, mortgages, monthly payments, and more in the long run.
-With credit cards, you have the opportunity to receive various rewards such as airline miles or cash back.
+Simply having a credit card will not put you in debt, rather it can help you build your credit history and improve your scores.
+With credit cards, you also have the opportunity to receive various rewards such as airline miles or cash back.

 Overall, credit card myths should not deter you from opening a credit card account.
 There are numerous credit cards and credit companies each with different annual fees, rewards programs, and credit limits.
 A ranked and reviewed list of credit card services and companies can be found on bestcompany.com to aid you in your search for a credit card company by providing the in-depth research you need to make a clear decision.